javascript-tutorial/en.javascript.info/1-js/04-object-basics/03-symbol/article.md

 2. There are many system symbols used by JavaScript which are accessible as `Symbol.*`.
 We can use them to alter some built-in behaviors.
 For instance, later in the tutorial we'll use `Symbol.iterator` for [iterables](info:iterable), `Symbol.toPrimitive` to setup [object-to-primitive conversion](info:object-toprimitive) and so on.

 Technically, symbols are not 100% hidden.
 There is a built-in method [Object.getOwnPropertySymbols(obj)](mdn:js/Object/getOwnPropertySymbols) that allows us to get all symbols.
 Also there is a method named [Reflect.ownKeys(obj)](mdn:js/Reflect/ownKeys) that returns *all* keys of an object including symbolic ones.
 So they are not really hidden.
-But most libraries, built-in methods and syntax constructs adhere to a common agreement that they are.
-And the one who explicitly calls the aforementioned methods probably understands well what he's doing.
+But most libraries, built-in functions and syntax constructs don't use these methods.